BitcoinDesign/Guide/guide/inheritance-wallet/onboarding-cosigners.md

 So far, the wallet has been created on Bob's app.
 The next step is to get Alice set up as a cosigner and to enable her to sign transactions.
 To do this Alice needs to:

 1. Import the wallet configuration to her app.
-2. Enable her Bitbox to sign transactions.
+2. Enable her BitBox to sign transactions.

 ### Wallet onboarding
 The first step is to add the family savings wallet on Alice's app.